FAQ & Terms

 Q • What is the talkback element?

 A • Each piece can decide to have a talkback after their performance, which is moderated by one of our curators.
-The talkback is a chance for the artists to ask specific questions of the audience.
+The talkback is a chance for the artists to ask specific audience questions.
 This feedback has proven to help improve their work and move it forward.
 The talkback takes place at the end of the evening of short pieces and usually runs 15 to 30 minutes, depending on the time.
 It is an invaluable tool for artists to evolve their work.

 Q • Does the festival provide furniture, piano, video camera, or projector for artists?